DreadLabs/typo3-build/README.rst

 typo3-build
 ===========

-Encapsulates build targets in order to build and release a TYPO3.CMS project.
+Encapsulates build targets in order to build a TYPO3.CMS project.

 **Note**: these steps are very custom but necessary in order to have a clean composer structure within a TYPO3.CMS project.